 The Nubian Arch/Vault

-A similar narrative and promise mobilized by a reciprocal process between identity and representation occurred in ancient Africa 6,000 years ago.
-The Nubian Arch/vault, an inverted catenary curve, symbolized a ‘people.’
+A similar narrative and promise once mobilized a “People.”
+It occurred in ancient Africa 6,000 years ago.
+The Nubian Arch/vault, an inverted catenary curve, symbolized a reciprocal process between identity and presentation of self.

-Social reciprocity in Egyptian society was the moral code governing social interactions and exchange.
-In the long run, it developed trust, affection, and cooperation, which created social capital, allowing individuals, families, and groups access to more extensive social networks.
+Social reciprocity in Nubian society was the code governing social interactions and exchange.
+In the long run, it fostered trust, affection, and cooperation, creating social capital that enabled individuals, families, and groups to access broader social networks.

-The Nubian arch/vault, predicated on the structural reciprocity of its mud bricks, produced spaces and forms expressing its social determinate.
+The Nubian arch/vault, predicated on the structural reciprocity of its mud bricks, produced spaces and forms expressing its social determinants.

-These spaces and forms acted as guided imagery and gestalt, symbolizing the spatial representation of the community's wealth of ethical behavior and commercial success to others.
+These spaces and forms served as guided imagery and gestalt, symbolizing the community’s values and commercial success to others.

 The Vaults of Umm al‑Dabadib: Geometric Study